fanil-z/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Savior and evil-doing figures that appear in the major signs include:

-Al-Masih ad-Dajjal ('Deceitful Messiah'), is blind in one eye, and will deceive starving masses -- especially the Jews -- by performing miracles.
-He will raise an army that will kill and conquer, and corner his nemesis, the Mahdi, along with a small army of Muslim fighters in Jerusalem.
-Jesus will descend from heaven just in time to kill him and defeat his army.

 The Mahdi, i.e. the "Rightly Guided One", is a messianic figure descended from Muhammad through Ali, who (with the help of Jesus) will defeat the Dajjal, reestablish Islamic law, rid the world of bid'a (religious innovation), and fill it with justice;

-Jesus ('Isa son of Maryam') will make a second coming, descending to earth, but unlike in Christianity it will be to assist the Mahdi by killing the dajjal, "break[ing] the cross, kill[ing] the pigs, and abolish[ing] the Jizya tax", i.e. put an end to Christians misconceptions about his being the Son of God and there being no need to follow dietary laws.
-Jesus and the Mahdi will then rule the earth in perfect justice for a time before Judgement Day.
-(Shia believe it is the Mahdi who will kill the dajjal; others believe "the Mahdi" is not a distinct person but just the title given to Jesus.)

-Gog and Magog are mentioned in the Quran as doing "great mischief on earth", and being suppressed by a figure called Dhul-Qarnayn ("the two-horned one") who builds a wall to contain their mischief, warning their local victims that when the time comes (believed to mean the end times), Allah will remove the barrier.
-Non-Quranic Islamic apocalyptic literature describes Gog and Magog as a subhuman pestilence who are released from thousands of years of imprisonment to do much killing, pillaging and devouring of vast resources until being wiped out after "God commands an insect or worm to burrow into their necks and kill them".

 The Sufyani is a tyrant whose career of murdering innocent women and children will be cut short when he and his army are swallowed up by the earth on their way to seize and kill the Mahdi.